 Cheese is the main act for sure but that doesn’t mean people don’t like the side act as well.
 While I’m of the belief that meat deserves its own platter, cured meat makes a great addition to any cheese plate!

 Consider adding fresh fruit to the rotation to break up the richness of the cheese and offer a sweet break to your pallet.
-Grapes are my personal go to but apple slices or strawberries would also be delicious.
+Berries, grapes and apple slices are my go to!

-If you aren’t as keen on fresh fruit with your cheese, go the preserve route and add a little jam or honey on top of your cheese.
+If you aren’t as keen on fresh fruit with your cheese, add a little jam or honey on top of your cheese!

 So you’ve built this beautiful cheese board and are ready to serve it up to your guests.
 Congrats!
 Don’t forget to cut your cheese and place it on the board unrefrigerated for an hour before serving it to bring out all the flavors.